SSDBM/2021/index.md

 Please submit your paper <a href="https://easychair.org/conferences/?conf=ssdbm21">here</a>.

-Notifications are extended to May May 16, 2021.
+Notifications are extended to May 16, 2021.

 <b>SSDBM 2021 will be an online event</b> with no physical meeting taking place.